Stay Mason Student Support Fund – Spring Term 2026

 Application Process

-- Have a minimum GPA of 2.00; and
+- For Undergraduate students, have a minimum GPA of 2.00; and

 - Maintain Satisfactory Academic Progress (SAP) as outlined in University policy *; and